Make Private Mortgage Insurance a Thing of the Past

 Keep a record of payments

-You can start the process of canceling PMI at the time you're sure your equity has reached 20%.
-You will need to call the mortgage lender to let them know that you wish to cancel PMI payments.
-Your lender will request documentation that your equity is at 20 percent or above.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will document your equity amount � and most lenders request one before they agree to cancel.
+At the point you find you have reached 20 percent equity, you can begin the process of canceling your Private Mortgage Insurance.
+You will need to contact your lender to let them know that you want to cancel PMI payments.
+The lending institution will ask for proof that your equity is at 20 percent or above.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and your lender will probably require one before they'll cancel PMI.

 AmeriBest Mortgage can help find out if you can eliminate your PMI.
 Call us at 3217777277.